 Something you might be experiencing every single day, without even thinking about it, might be increasing your risk of premature death by 60%.
 It’s what the Surgeon General of the United States calls an epidemic – it’s loneliness.
-And while people commonly think of loneliness as a transient emotion, it’s an emotion that can have devasting effects on your physical and mental health.
+And while people commonly think of loneliness as a transient emotion, it’s an emotion that can have devastating effects on your physical and mental health.
 Even before COVID-19, loneliness had a drastic impact on people, but it has worsened since then.
 Now, loneliness, isolation, and lack of connection in communities are at a crisis point.

 This article delves into the multifaceted dangers of loneliness.
 It provides strategies to cure this modern epidemic, including an exploration of the role antidepressants can play in breaking the cycle of loneliness-induced depression.
 Whether you’re struggling with loneliness or know someone who is, understanding its impact and learning how to combat it is crucial for enhancing individual and collective well-being.